RedShadowXD/tmcl/README.md

 # Features
 - Player login lookup
 - Solo leaderboard lookup (with parameters $offset & $length!)
-- Multiplayer leaderboard lookup (with parameters $offset & $length!)
+- Multiplayer leaderboard lookup (also with those parameters!)
 And a little more!